Prae-Flott/tutorial/ubuntu24_04_tutorial.md

 - Check the connection by `ip addr show usb0`, you suppose to see `<BROADCAST,MULTICAST,UP,LOWER_UP>` and the IP of the Server.

+## Setup NTP

+As ROS2 communication depends a lot on the synchronization of the clock, we need to provide an  NTP server to synchronize the time between the robot and Pi, without having internet.
+The process can be found in the following [tutorial](https://iroboteducation.github.io/create3_docs/setup/compute-ntp/)

 ## ROS2 jazzy installation
 From the [iRobot official tutorial](https://iroboteducation.github.io/create3_docs/setup/ubuntu2204/) and the [ROS2 jazzy documentation](https://docs.ros.org/en/jazzy/Installation/Ubuntu-Install-Debs.html), we sum the installation into following steps.